assemblaj/ggpo/README.md

-# GGTHX - GGPO Port Into Go
+# GGPO-Go - GGPO Port Into Go
-GGTHX is a near line by line port of the GGPO rollback netcode library into Go.
+GGPO-Go is a port of the GGPO rollback netcode library into Go.
 Currently unfinished.

 ## Usage
 General usage would be best explained by looking at the code in the example folder.